-Besides indirect exposure via the environment, humans are exposed via several consumer products (food contact material, paper products, personal care products).
+Besides indirect exposure via the environment, humans are exposed via several consumer products (food contact material, paper products, personal care products, leather and textile products).
 Furthermore, biomonitoring data demonstrate the presence of BPS in human urine and blood serum.

 It can be concluded that BPS reaches diverse environmental compartments and biota of remote areas.
 Therefore, many environmental species and humans can be exposed more or less continuously to BPS and exposure can thus not be avoided.